gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ## The `[runners.docker]` section

 The following settings define the Docker container parameters.
-This is applicable when the runner is configured to use the Docker executor.
+These settings are applicable when the runner is configured to use the Docker executor.

 [Docker-in-Docker](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker) as a service, or any container runtime configured inside a job, does not inherit these parameters.